Skip to content

 Code Quality

 Besides automated testing, code quality includes readability, maintainability, and compliance.
-There are a number of automated tools that help you to format your files in a consistent way, check for possible implementation, license or security issues, and update the included external packages.
-To keep your application up-to-date, you should configure such tools.
+There are several automated tools that help you to format your files in a consistent way, check for possible implementation, license or security issues, and update the included external packages.
+To keep your application up to date, you should configure such tools.
 See also Update Project Dependencies.

 Test Multi-Tenant Applications

-The information above refers to a one-off application, please refer also to Test and Troubleshoot Multitenancy and Test and Troubleshoot the ERP Integration.
+The information above refers to the locally running application.
+You can also refer to Test and Troubleshoot Multitenancy for the deployed application and Test and Troubleshoot the ERP Integration.